Every Spud’s Coming Up Roses – Potato Roses!

 One thing they’ve never been thought of as is an elegant romantic addition to any meal…. until now!
 Making dishes rosy is a trend I really like.
 I’ve done Apple Rosettes to much yummy success so making a savory rose was next on the list.
 They’re simply gorgeous – and tasty – and impressive – and my favorite in any recipe, easy!

-1) Slice potatoes 1/8” thick length-wise using a mandolin or a peeler.
+1) Slice potatoes thin enough to roll, about 1/8” thick length-wise using a mandolin or a peeler.

 2) In a large bowl, combine potatoes, oil, thyme, cheese, salt, & pepper until potatoes are evenly coated.

 3) For each rose, lay out about 14 slices length-wise and slightly overlapping.
 Carefully roll them and place into a greased muffin tin.
-Bake at 400° for 25-30 minutes.
+Bake at 400° for 25-30 minutes (every oven is different – increase in 5-minute increments if they’re not quite done).
 The edges will be crispy with the center cooked through.
 Plate and serve.